Lucy Irwin

 What I'm Reading To Become A Better Ally

 This summer is a learning experience for a lot of White people, and with the global pandemic, we all have a lot more time to read and reflect.
-So, I have compiled a list of books that I’ve read/am reading that are helping me shape my thought process around being a better White ally.
+So, I have compiled a list of books that I have read/am reading that are helping me shape my thought process around being a better White ally.

 Comissioned Graphics